Logo-stateuniv

 Athletics

-pAthletics are a large part of student life at USF.
+Athletics are a large part of student life here.
 The athletic teams are known as the Bulls (a far better name, history has agreed, than the early suggested choices of “Desert Rats” or “Florida Chicken”), and bull statues can be found all around campus.
 The mascot for the team is Rocky the Bull, a grey, longhorned bull who has been redesigned to get progressively cuddlier-looking throughout time since his birth in 1965.
 A dizzying array of Bulls paraphernalia in the bookstore, alumni store, and other shops on and off campus—you can even purchase the team’s fight song for your ringtone.
 The marching band for the football team is known as the Herd of Thunder.

 Competitive teams include men’s basketball, women’s basketball, men’s soccer, women’s soccer, baseball, golf, football, softball, tennis, volleyball, cross-country, track, lacrosse, and sailing.
-The South Florida Bulls compete in division 1 of the NCAA and belong to the Big East Conference.
+The South Florida Bulls compete in Division 1 of the NCAA and belong to the Big East Conference.

 For those students who prefer playing non-varsity sports, USF organizes aikido, Australian football, badminton, bowling, capoeira, climbing, cricket, cycling, horseback riding, fencing, field hockey, fishing, flag football, hockey, ice skating, lacrosse, rugby, paintball, racquetball, rowing, scuba diving, skateboarding, swimboarding, skydiving, surfing, swimming, waterpolo, tennis, wrestling, and ultimate frisbee.
-If one of those options doesn’t appeal to you—well, safe to say that sports aren’t your thing.

 Alumni